nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

            cando o pai ou o profesor quere que estean desactivados).

            ⚙ Vexa a documentación de «Opcións.

+E. Controlling Tux Paint

+  1. Using a Mouse or Trackball

+   Tux Paint's main mode of operation is via any device that appears to your operating system as a mouse, including standard mice, trackballs, and trackpads, as well as drawing tablets (usually operated with a stylus) and touch screens (operated with a finger and/or a stylus) (see "Using a Tablet or Touchscreen" below for more information).

+   For drawing and controlling Tux Paint, only a single mouse button is used — typically, on multi-button mice, this will the left mouse button, but this can usually be configured at the operating system level.
+By default, Tux Paint will ignore input from the other button(s).
+If a user attempts to use the other button(s), a pop-up dialog will eventually appear reminding them that only one button is recognized Tux Paint.
+However, you may configure Tux Paint to accept any button as input (see the Options documentation).

+    a.
+Scrolling

+   Many input devices offer a way to quickly scroll within applications — many mice have a scroll wheel, trackballs have scroll rings, and trackpads recognize certain "scroll" gestures (e.g., two-finger vertical motion, or vertical motion on the edge of the trackpad).
+Tux Paint supports scrooling input to allow quick scrolling through certain lists (e.g., Stamps, Magic tools, and the New and Open dialogs).

+   Tux Paint will also automatically scroll if you click and hold the mouse down on an scroll button — the "up" and "down" arrow buttons that appear above and below scrolling lists.

+    b.
+Mouse Accessibility

+   Other devices that appear as a mouse can be used to control Tux Paint.
+For
+   example:
+     * Head pointing/tracking devices
+     * Eye gaze trackers
+     * Foot mice

+   Tux Paint offers a "sticky mouse click" accessibility setting, where a single click begins a click-and-drag operation, and a subsequent click ends it.
+(See the Options documentation.)

+  2. Using a Tablet or Touchscreen

+   As noted above, Tux Paint recognizes any device that appears as a mouse.
+   This means drawing tablets and touchscreens may be used.
+However, these devices often support other features beyond X/Y motion, button clicks, and scroll-wheel motion.
+Currently, those additional features are not supported by Tux Paint.
+Some examples:
+     * Pressure and angle
+     * Eraser tip
+     * Multi-touch gestures

+  3. Using a Joystick-like Device

+   Tux Paint may be configured to recognize input from any game controller that appears to your operating system as a joystick.
+That even includes modern game console controllers connected via USB or Bluetooth (e.g., Nintendo Switch or Microsoft Xbox game pads)!

+   Numerous configuration options are available to best suit the device being used, and the user's needs.
+Analog input will be used for coarse movement, and digital "hat" input for fine movement.
+Buttons on the controller can be mapped to different Tux Paint controls (e.g., acting as the [Escape] key, switching to the Paint tool, invoking Undo and Redo operations, etc.).
+See the Options documentation for more details.

+  4. Using the Keyboard

+   Tux Paint offers an option to allow the keyboard to be used to control the mouse pointer.
+This includes motion and clicking, as well as shortcuts to navigate between and within certain parts of the interface.
+See the Options documentation for more details.

                      III.
 Carga doutras imaxes en Tux Paint